radiomace47/observability-stack/README.md

 Copy `.env.example` to `.env` in the same folder where your `docker-compose.yml` lives and update the paths for your system before running `docker compose up`.
 All my stuff currently just lives in a folder called `docker` and eventually will be split up so that my observability stuff has a home separate from my media server stuff.
 Tweak filepaths to your liking.
 Note that my `config.alloy` has a hardcoded Jellyfin log path that might not fit what you want.
 Just skim over filepaths.
+Note that I don't have Prometheus configured and I only have a little bit being tracked by Loki.
+Again, this isn't finished.
 Also, this is all done on Linux.
 If you're running something else, expect a bit of leg work, I'm not sure how it would work there.